Monday-Friday 10:00 AM to 6:00 PM

 Every Monday we’ll post a link to a new printable pdf list of items to find around the house or outside in nature.
 We’ll list them here, too, so if you don’t have a printer, you can write them down.
 For grades K-5.

-_ A good place to have a picnic
+_ A good spot to tell a spooky story or campfire story

 Write your own monthly Mad Lib(rary) story, using our printable template (PDF).
 Our August story is all about summer fun!